Find Affordable College Courses

 Hamden, CT

-Quinnipiac University landed the #6 spot in the 2023 rankings for the best master’s degree allied health professions programs.
-Located in the large suburb of Hamden, Quinnipiac is a private not-for-profit college with a medium-sized student population.
+Quinnipiac University came in at #6 in this year’s edition of the Best Allied Health Professions Master’s Degree Schools in the New England Region ranking.
+Located in the suburb of Hamden, Quinnipiac is a private not-for-profit school with a moderately-sized student population.

 Read More…